 Cats are selective when it comes to many things—their litter box is no exception.

-Open litter pans take up less space and are easy to clean.
-The open design allows cats to see other so they can determine when it’s safe to handle their business.
-But before making your decision, know that odors may be more noticeable because of the open top.
-Curious dogs or children are other areas of concern since there’s no barrier to keep them out.
+Open litter boxes take up less space and are easy to clean.
+The open design allows cats to see their surroundings so they can decide when it’s safe to do their business.
+But before making your decision, know that due to the open design, the odours may be more noticeable.
+Such litter boxes might also be problematic for curious dogs or children since there’s no barrier.

 Finding a permanent litter solution is a big task but by knowing the important factors to consider, you’re on the right track.
 We prefer Ever Clean Clumping Cat Litter.